 How long have you been in business?

 Although it is perfectly possible a company that started last month will provide excellent service, you may want to let others take the chance first.
 Look for companies that have been in the debt settlement business for five years or more.
 You can check this on our review pages.
-While you’re at it, check their Supermoney and BBB rating.
+While you’re at it, check their Supermoney rating.